snspace/sns/SNS.md

 - `Space(time)` is an integral existence where life(live, play, work, ...) takes place
 - Live, work, play ... are all essential parts of `life`, better to be integrated harmoniously
 - `Home` is here and now, local, not somewhere else
-- We'd like to visit homes from each other, intentionally, embracing all kinds of differences
+- `We` would like to visit homes from each other, intentionally, embracing all kinds of diversities
-- The more diverse there are, the richer life ever will be
+- The more `diversities` there are, the richer life ever will be
-- Everyone is unique, we are all the same
+- `Everyone` is unique, we are all the same

 ---